 Even so, many project managers still use manual methods.
 Even email is outdated now but still they use pen and paper and huge manually drawn charts.

-Upgrade, move on and embrace new technology!
+Upgrade, move on and embrace new technology to improve productivity!
 Have we mentioned ProProfs Project?

 4. Be Agile